cansin-r/whichDemsWinsThePrimaries/README.md

-# Data, Inference, Prediction -- Machine Learning for Data Science Project
+# Data, Inference, Prediction -- Which Democrats win the primaries?
 Final Project for Data, Inference, Prediction (DATA 102) at UC Berkeley.
 ## Research Question 1
 Does party support CAUSE democratic nominees to win the primary elections?